status-im/nimbus-eth2/docs/the_style_book/src/05_libraries.md

 ### Practical notes

-`nim-stew` exists as a staging area for code that could be considered for future inclusion in the standard library or a separate package, but has not yet been fully fleshed out as a separate and complete library.
+`nim-stew` exists as a staging area for code that could be considered for future inclusion in the standard library or, preferably, a separate package, but has not yet been fully fleshed out as a separate and complete library.